 We tend to talk about “big data” as if it were just some massive scam for Facebook, Amazon, and the government to keep tabs on us and sell us stuff we don’t need.

-This used to be prohibitively time-consuming, but advances in machine learning have turned the tide.
+It used to be prohibitively time-consuming when you applyformedicare, but advances in machine learning have turned the tide.
 We can use artificial intelligence (AI) technology to recognize patterns in vast and complex data sets that human brains would take centuries to discover and unwrap.

 This is not pie-in-the-sky for the far future.
 Big data in healthcare is expected to experience a phenomenal compound annual growth rate of 36% by 2025, with electronic health records and practical management solutions alone tipping the scales at $68 billion in value by 2024.